 Out of hundreds of ruined castles across Ireland, Ballymoon Castle is one of the more unique and mysterious.
-It is situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown), County Carlow, Ireland.
+Situated in the Barrow Valley, approximately 2 miles (3 km) east of Muine Bheag (Bagenalstown), County Carlow, Ireland.

 Ballymoon Castle is located only 3,8 km from Ballyloughan Castle.

-Like many other Irish castles, Ballymoon has no recorded history, but for architectural reasons it is believed to have been built in the 13th century by Anglo-Normans and designed as a defensive fortress.
-Much of the history has been lost, but it is thought to have been built by Roger Bigod, 5th Earl of Norfolk, in the turbulent times, or by the Carew family, who acquired the land when Bigod died without issue.
+Like many other Irish castles, Ballymoon has no recorded history.
+But for architectural reasons, it is believed to have been built in the 13th century by Anglo-Normans and designed as a defensive fortress.
+Much of the history has been lost.
+But it is thought to have been built by Roger Bigod, 5th Earl of Norfolk.
+In the turbulent times, or by the Carew family, acquired the land when Bigod died without issue.
 In the late 1800s, the castle was bought by Michael Sheill from Wexford who established a number of local businesses.

 Ballymoon Castle is a valuable National Monument of Ireland.